-THE HUMBLE: IN PAINTINGS THEY ARE AN ANONYMOUS MASS, IN LITERATURE CLICHÉS OR THREATS
+THE HUMBLE APPEAR AS AN ANONYMOUS MASS, AS CLICHÉS OR AS THREATS

-• Figures with recognizable faces are two student leaders, a well-dressed corpse, someone with a top hat, a man in an elegant brown jacket fighting a guard and three guards.
-The white shirts of two plebeians light up the center, but they are seen from behind:
+- Figures with recognizable faces are two student leaders, a well-dressed corpse, someone with a top hat, a man in an elegant brown jacket fighting a guard and three guards.
+The white shirts of two plebeians* light up the center, but they themselves are seen from behind:

 # # #

-• The Mysteries of Paris (the first French crime novel, a best seller in 1848).
+- Les Mystères de Paris (the first French crime novel, a best seller in 1848).
 The heroine, an angelic former prostitute, turns out to be the daughter of a prince.
 To atone for her former profession, which she exercised only for a week and under duress, she becomes a nun.
-Then she dies:
+Then she dies. ("Fallen women" are always punished, even if they repent.)

 # # #